Ubadub/Palette/README.md

 # How To Use

-Download/clone somewhere on your computer, put the source image in the same directory, and then run the program with python3.
+Download/clone somewhere on your computer and download the requirements in the [Pipfile](https://pipenv.readthedocs.io/en/latest/).
+Put the source image in the same directory and then run the program with python.
 It will ask you for the name of the source image; type it and press Enter.
 In a few seconds it will display the palette, which you can then save wherever.